What Foreign Investors Often Get Wrong About Tax Filing in Vietnam – Expert Advice

 2.4 Financial Reporting & Management Insights

-Financial reporting serves both compliance and management purposes.
+Financial reporting services both compliance and management purposes.
 For startups, tracking burn rate and runway is essential for cash flow control.

 Key tasks include: